 …The books or music in which we thought the beauty was located will betray us if we trust to them; it was not in them, it only came through them, and what came through them was longing.
 These things – the beauty, the memory of our own past – are good images of what we really desire, but if they are mistaken for the thing itself, they turn into dumb idols, breaking the hearts of their worshippers.
 For they are not the thing in itself; they are only the scent of a flower we have not found, the echo of a tune we have not heard, news from a country we have never yet visited.”

 Eternity has been placed in our hearts by the King of eternity.
 Our longing is a homesickness of sorts.
 For though this is our Father’s world and was created good, it is now fallen.
-And when touched by the Holy Spirit we can no longer remain content with the things of this world alone, things that are temporal and destined to fade away.
+And when touched by the Holy Spirit we can no longer be content with the things of this world alone… things that are temporal and destined to fade away.

 Perhaps some do not experience such a longing for their true homeland because their hearts and minds are not yet set on things above where Christ our King is seated.
-Perhaps the ravages of sin have so infected their hearts and minds that a shadow has veiled their sight.
-We can only pray that the same gracious and sovereign Spirit who touched and re-created us will do the same for them.
+Perhaps the ravages of sin have so inflicted their hearts and minds that a shadow has veiled their sight.
+We can only pray that the same sovereign Spirit who touched us and re-created us will do the same for others.

-In the end there is no end, for we were created for eternity.
-We are pilgrims and aliens traveling in a foreign land, longing for the City of God, not built with human hands, but eternal in the heavens.
+In the end, there is no end, for we were created for eternity.
+We are pilgrims and aliens in a foreign land who long for the City of God, not built with human hands, but eternal in the heavens.

-May the longing of our hearts for things unseen serve as our true north, that we might one day arrive Home.
+May the longing of our hearts for things unseen serve as our true north, that we might one day return Home.